 The keto diet is also being studied as a possible adjunct therapy for cancer according to research published in several journals including Nutrition & Metabolism.
 Although more research is needed, researchers theorize that tumors feed on glucose, and since the keto diet is inherently low in sugar, it may be potentially helpful by starving cancer cells of their fuel.

 So you’re probably thinking, What’s the catch?
 Well, for one, keto can be quite limiting and takes discipline to stick with.
 It’s also more of a long-term lifestyle rather than a short-term fix.
 To help us get a handle on what it means to go keto, we reached out to Maria Emmerich, one of the foremost keto experts and author of several cookbooks and three nutritional guidebooks including The Ketogenic Cookbook (Victory Belt Publishing, 2015) and Quick and Easy Ketogenic Cooking (Victory Belt Publishing, 2016).

 Emmerich explains why the keto diet is so effective for weight loss – and shares five incredibly easy recipes to try at home.
-Read the interview here.
+Read our interview with Maria here.